Are you familiar with this scene?

 So much so that there has even been a book written about it…

 In our house, we live to tell the tale, but the perpetrator in our house is named Trax, not Benny, like the cat in the book.
-Before Trax there were Hobie and Mittens – all kitties who love playing in the Christmas tree.
+Before Trax there was Hobie and Mittens – all kitties who love playing in the Christmas tree.

 We have seen more than one tree go crashing to the floor, until recently when I bought a wide sturdy new tree stand.